jeffeb3/olkb-terminal/README.md

 | Rear Small Blank Panel        | 2    | 107           | 27            | [STL](models/stl/RearSmallBlankPanelV1.stl)     |
 | Fan Holder (optional)         | 2    | 10            | 10            | [STL](models/stl/FanHolderV1.stl)               |

 These parts are licensed CC-BY-NC.
-That means you can't charge for them, and you can't send .stl) a shop that charges for prints.
+That means you can't charge for them, and you can't send .stl to a shop that charges for prints.

 I have designed these to be as easy to print as possible, but if you really want to buy a printed set, contact me and I'll see what solutions we can find.